 Additionally, almost all organizations have processes which are dependent on desktop and web applications to run.
 And while you can use open-source tools like Selenium to automate testing in web applications, you have to manually code cross-application testing with code-based automation.

 With no-code desktop automation, you remove the complexity of having to code test cases in multiple desktop applications.
 Users can easily automate across web and desktop, whether in desktop apps developed in WPF and other technologies, in virtual desktop environments, or legacy systems.

 Leapwork is easy to access and easy to use, with a functional UI automation framework that helps business users and technical tests build and maintain test cases with visual building blocks.

-You can learn more about desktop automation in this upcoming webinar where we showcase how to test business-critical desktop applications at speed.
+You can learn more in this upcoming desktop automation webinar where we showcase how to test business-critical desktop applications at speed.